kevin-allen/dataScienceNeuro/installation.md

 * Activate your Python virtual environment
 * Launch Jupyter lab from the terminal: `jupyter lab`

-### Install git
+## Install git

+This is for all operating systems.

-You probably want to install git to be able to get the content of the course from the GitHub repository.
+You probably want to install `git` to be able to get the content of the course from the GitHub repository.

-I normally create a directory called `repo` and I put all my repositories in there.
+I normally create a directory called `repo`, and I put all my repositories in there.

 Here, we will clone the course repository.